Indians in the United Arab Emirates: Economic contribution

 The Dubai-based Indian billionaires include Micky Jagtiani of the Landmark Group, Yusuff Ali M.A. of Lulu Group International, Ravi Pillai of the Ravi Pillai Group, the Chhabria family of the Jumbo Group, Sunny Varkey of GEMS Education, Tony Jashanmal of the Jashanmal Group and Joy Alukkas of Joyalukkas Jewellery.

 Rizwan Sajan of Danube Group, Azad Moopen of Aster DM Healthcare, Ramesh S Ramakrishnan of the Transworld Group, and Shamsheer Vayalil of VPS Health Care are also on the list of Indian millionaires living in Dubai.

 The Gulf Medical University founded by Thumbay Moideen is an Indian contribution to the Higher Education scenario in the UAE.
 Today students from over 68 countries study in their campus in Ajman and the university is well known in the medical education circles.

-Adnan Chilwan, Group CEO of Dubai Islamic Bank, and Kamal Puri, Founder President of Skyline University, an influencer in the UAE Education Ecosystem, are also some of the few well known Indians in the UAE.
+Adnan Chilwan, Group CEO of Dubai Islamic Bank, and Kamal Puri, Founder President of Skyline University, an influencer in the UAE Education Ecosystem, Satish Sanpal, Chairman and Managing Director of Anax Holding (Anax Media, Anax Developments, Anax Hospitality), are also some of the few well known Indians in the UAE.

 By 1996, at least 150 Indian companies were operating in the Jebel Ali Free Zone Area (JAFZA), and even today, more than 50% of the work force are Indian, in one of the most successful and model Free Trade Zones of the world.
 Over 25% of Indian workers in the UAE were engaged in manufacturing, transport and related professions, while 20% were engaged in professional and technical fields.
 The 2005 Merrill Lynch report estimated that there were approximately 33,000 Indian millionaires living in the UAE.
 Indian expats typically save most of their earnings through employment benefits on accommodation and transport, and income tax free provisions of the UAE.
 As a result, a majority of the money is remitted for the maintenance of migrants' households in India.
 In 2005, an estimated US billion was remitted, about half of which was sent through informal hawala channels.
 About 70% of all remittances from the UAE (or US billion) was sent to India.

 A small number of Indian migrants have been involved in criminal activities in the Middle East, including smuggling, trade in narcotics, extortions and other activities.
 Dubai, in particular has been associated with the smuggling of gold and precious metals.
 Dawood Ibrahim, head of the organised crime syndicate D-Company, is estimated to have smuggled 20 to 30 tonnes of gold to India.